 We also offer a bachelor's programme (BSc.) in Communication Science.

 The programme has close ties with the university’s Communication Science research programme, with a special focus on the organizational context and the relationship between communication and technology (high-tech, human touch), all with a strong international flavour.
-The Master's programme has three specializations:
+The Master's programme has four specializations:

 The programme at the University of Twente is characterized by:

 - Focus on the communication professional of the future;

 - Connection with societal challenges and organizational issues;

 - Focus on the strategic role of communication;